windmill-labs/windmill/README.md

 ## How to self-host

-`docker-compose up` with the following docker-compose is sufficient:
+`docker volume create caddy_data && docker-compose up` with the following docker-compose is sufficient:
 <https://github.com/windmill-labs/windmill-server/blob/main/docker-compose.yml>

-The default super-admin user is: admin@windmill.dev
+The default super-admin user is: admin@windmill.dev / changeme

-From there, you can create other users.
+From there, you can create other users (do not forget to change the password!)

+Detailed instructions for more complex deployments will come soon.
+For simpler docker based ones, the docker-compose.yml file contains all the necessary informations.

 ## Copyright